 We rarely (never?) honor it.

 But you have the right to feel it.
 To name it grief.
-And honor it.
+To hold it.
+To honor it.

 But most of the time you don’t.
 You tell yourself you’re being dramatic.
 You dismiss your own losses because they don’t come with obituaries.
-You push it down, carry on, call it stress, or worse yet, pretend it doesn’t matter.
+You push it down, carry on, call it stress, call it hypersensitivity, or worse yet, pretend it doesn’t matter.

 But it does matter!